yaskovdev/blog/_posts/2018-03-19-the-easiest-way-to-check-if-a-specialist-lies–about-his-experience.md

 The question is really simple: "Could you please recommend a book on your specialization?"

-A scrum master should be able to name a book about the scrum mastering _immediately_.
+A scrum master should be able to name a book about the scrum methodology _immediately_.
 A Microservices Specialist — about microservices.
 A QA Engineer — about testing.
 I guess you've got my point.
 If a person says “Sam Newman, Microservices”, you have a chance that he is a specialist.
 If he says “I read articles on the internet” or “I read answers on StackOverflow” — beware of his lies.

 ### What If I Watch Video Lectures?

-He may say "But reading books is too old-fashioned, I watch video lectures and attend online courses instead!"
+He may say "But reading books is too old-fashioned, I watch videos and attend online courses instead!"
 Bullshit, and here's why.

+Let's start with videos.
+Believe it or not, their main purpose is entertainment.
+They fit well if you want to spend your free evening with a pack of chips and you are tired watching series or comedians.
+Being made for entertainment, they do not cover all the necessary parts of the technology.
+If they did, they would be boring.

+As for the online courses, that's already better.
+But it is still difficult to imagine a specialist who learned only by online courses.

 ### What If I Read The Official Documentation?